-How Incident Management Can Save You Money
+How Cloud Incident Management Can Save You Money

 Let’s face it, service disruptions are costly.
-In 2018, the average cost of a service downtime was nearly $300,000.
+In 2018, the average cost of service downtime was nearly $300,000.
 As budgets grow by nearly 4% a year (Gartner, 2020) IT, DevOps teams are increasing their maintenance budgets to keep up with the growing demand for digital services in the pandemic era.

-The xMatters incident management platform receives monitoring signals from both environments so you can address the degradation before it affects customers.
+With xMatters, our incident management platform receives monitoring signals from both environments so you can address the degradation before it affects customers.
 With fewer incidents and shorter resolution times, your team can focus on innovation and revenue-generating new features.

-Communication Reduces the Risks of Cloud Computing
+Effective Communication Reduces the Risks of Cloud

 To achieve uninterrupted customer experiences, the xMatters virtual workflow builder Flow Designer connects virtually any tools into intelligent workflows.
-Use prebuilt workflows or build your own to automate toil, resolve issues, and collect incident data for later use. xMatters integrates with tools from virtually any source, including cloud native Google Operations Suite, Application Performance Management (APM), and ChatOps to ensure that your digital services achieve maximum uptime.
+Use pre-built workflows or build your own to automate toil, resolve issues, and collect incident data for later use. xMatters integrates with tools from virtually any source, including cloud-native Google Operations Suite, Application Performance Management (APM), and ChatOps to ensure that your digital services achieve maximum uptime.